Leeds Maternity Care

 Your care will be personalised to your needs and those of your baby.
 Baby screening tests will arranged by your midwife.
 If you have symptoms of or confirmed Coronavirus you will be cared for in isolation with your baby, and the team will wear additional protective clothing.
 You will be encouraged and supported to breastfeed.

-For more information regarding Neonatal Health and Covid-19 please access the NEW NHS Parent Information Leaflet HERE
+For more information regarding Neonatal Health and Covid-19 please see this leaflet - Coronavirus: Parent information for newborn babies

 Visiting for birth partners on Delivery Suite